Mutiny on the Bounty: Seizure

 In the early hours of 28 April 1789, Bounty lay about 30 nmi south of the island of Tofua.
 After a largely sleepless night, Christian had decided to act.
-He understood from his discussions with Young and Stewart which crewmen were his most likely supporters and, after approaching Quintal and Isaac Martin, he learned the names of several more.
+He understood from his discussions with Young and Stewart which crewmen were his most likely supporters and, after approaching Quintal and Isaac Martin, learned the names of several more.
 With the help of these men, Christian rapidly gained control of the upper deck; those who questioned his actions were ordered to keep quiet.
 At about 05:15, Christian went below, dismissed Hallett (who was sleeping on the chest containing the ship's muskets) and distributed arms to his followers before making for Bligh's cabin.
 Three men took hold of the captain and tied his hands, threatening to kill him if he raised the alarm; Bligh "however called sufficiently loud to alarm the officers".
 The commotion woke Fryer, who saw, from his cabin opposite, the mutineers frogmarching Bligh away.
 The mutineers ordered Fryer to "lay down again, and hold my tongue or I was a dead man".

 Bligh was brought to the quarterdeck, his hands bound by a cord held by Christian, who was brandishing a bayonet; some reports maintained that Christian had a sounding plummet hanging from his neck so that he could jump overboard and drown himself if the mutiny failed.
 Others who had been awakened by the noise left their berths and joined in the general pandemonium.
 It was unclear at this stage who were or were not active mutineers.
 Hough describes the scene: "Everyone was, more or less, making a noise, either cursing, jeering or just shouting for the reassurance it gave them to do so".
 Bligh shouted continually, demanding to be set free, sometimes addressing individuals by name, and otherwise exhorting the company generally to "knock Christian down!"
 Fryer was briefly permitted on deck to speak to Christian, but was then forced below at bayonet-point; according to Fryer, Christian told him: "I have been in hell for weeks past.
 Captain Bligh has brought this on himself."